junglist88/blog/blog/pages/blog-with-flask-and-heroku.md

 title: Blog with Flask & Heroku
-ts: 2012-09-11
+ts: 2013-09-11

-Building a markdown formatted blog hosted with [Flask](http://flask.pocoo.org/) and [Heroku](https://www.heroku.com/) is fucking simple.
+Building a markdown formatted blog with [Flask](http://flask.pocoo.org/) and [Heroku](https://www.heroku.com/) is fucking simple.
 Most blogging tools on the web today